andrewandreii/matey/README.md

 ### Documentation

-For more info about how to use matey, there will be a wiki available shortly on github.
+For a full description of the templates, consult the wiki on github.

 ### Contributing